DevCassie/DevCassie/README.md

 📖 -> I enjoy reading self-development books<br>
 💭 -> Big fan of motivational speakers and quotes<br>
 🐺 -> Favorite animal is a wolf<br>
-☯ -> Yin yang enthousiast and I conider myself a Toaist<br>
+☯ -> Yin yang enthusiast and I consider myself a Toaist<br>

 ### Favourite quote
 > A man's eye seeks what can't be seen, yet it's there.
 It's hidden in the darkness, ready to be revealed.